 ARTS AND WRITING

-SNC students are creative, and they are creating every day in any way they can.
+SNU students are creative, and they are creating every day in any way they can.
 Students fund their own theatre productions, write and present at the National Association of Writers and Writing Programs conference, and so much more.

-“[My first climbing trip with Sierra Nevada College] also showed me the importance of preparation and safety checks.
+“[My first climbing trip with Sierra Nevada University] also showed me the importance of preparation and safety checks.
 That is one reason it’s so exciting to have the opportunity to work in the field with Sierra Avalanche Center.
 I will travel as a secondary to the forecasters, to give them higher safety margins and a longer reach.
 I will also be gathering content for a marketing program to engage, educate, and involve 18-25-year-olds in the Sierra Avalanche Center program.”– Isaac Laredo ‘18, Interdisciplinary Studies in Outdoor Adventure Leadership and Environmental Science

 ENROLLMENT BY ETHNICITY

 White, non-Hispanic: 77%

 Native Hawaiian or other Pacific Islander, non-Hispanic: 2%